DamianMullins/damianmullins.com/pages/2018-04-20-learn-react-by-building-a-web-app-week-5/index.md

 ]
 ```

-Now the filter logic only has to check that a coin has an `ownedId` property which isn’t undefined in order to tell that the user has marked that coin as “owned”.
+Now the filter logic only has to check that a coin has an `ownedId` property with a value which isn’t `undefined` in order to tell that the user has marked that coin as “owned”.
 Much simpler.

 As part of this change I also had to create some helper functions, the first of which adds the `ownedId` property to a coin object when it is marked as “owned”, and the second removes the `ownedId` property when a coin is marked as “needed”.

 ### Forms

 The form elements in the coin list are now all disabled whilst `state.isLoading` is true i.e. when a database transaction is being made.
-Rather than disabling the elements directly, the `disabled` attribute is applied to a `fieldset` element which wraps the form, this has the effect of disabling all form elements — this is standard HTML behaviour by the way, no React specific code here.
+Rather than disabling the elements directly, the `disabled` attribute is applied to a `fieldset` element which wraps the form, this has the effect of disabling all form elements within that fieldset — this is standard HTML behaviour by the way, no React specific code here.

 The form `onSubmit` handlers were removed from the forms in the `Filters` and `Coin` components as I’m no longer planning to render on the server — all of the actions are triggered via `onChange` attributes directly on the form inputs.